 - Include only the necessary content and images on mobile.

 With the capability for increased personalization, email marketing still tends to be one of the highest converting and ROI-yielding marketing tactics.
 And what’s more personal than emailing those in your own community?

-Use email marketing during this period of downtime to plan future events and invite new prospects or returning customers.
-Promote things like the anniversary of your business, your grand re-opening following the pandemic, or other special holidays.
-Use emails to spark an interest among locals in your area.
+Use email marketing to keep customers up to date on what’s happening at your business.
+Promote things like the anniversary of your business, a new activity, or other special holidays.
 Consider offering a discount to those in your area if they bring a family or friend along.
 Locals are sure to appreciate the perk, and it can help bring in new customers.

-Don’t forget about your email subject!
-Aside from segmenting your list to send your communications to the right group of people, writing attention-grabbing subject lines is the best way to get people to open your emails.
-Think about how many emails you get every day and what induces you to actually click on the email and open it.
+Don’t forget about your email subject line!
 Your subject line is the elevator pitch to get your audience interested in what you have to say.
 Incorporate your business location in your email subject to communicate the “local” focus right away.
 For example, your subject line could say something like “Hey Floridians, don’t miss out on this bucket-list experience!”

 A check-in allows your customers to inform their friends on social media that they are currently at your business and are enjoying your services or products.
 Explore ways to have new customers check in when they begin your tour by offering an incentive like a discount on a future tour, photos of their experience, or other perks.

 Similar to checking in, tagged and user-generated content (UGC) are fun ways to interact with customers.
 When posting on your social media channels, use the tagged location feature!
 Social media platforms have increasingly evolved to become their own form of search engines, and this feature allows you to show up in their searches!